madelinezug/5CMenuTutorial/README.md

 We'll be working with Storyboards to build our app.
 Select your Main.storyboard file in the lefthand menu and you'll see our main ViewController!

-We'll be getting dining hall menu data from the [ASPC Menu API](https://aspc.pomona.edu/api/)
+We'll be getting dining hall menu data from the [ASPC Menu API](https://aspc.pomona.edu/api/).

-and we'll parse it with help from [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).
-This is a library.
+We will make the request with help from [Alamofire](https://github.com/Alamofire/Alamofire) and we'll parse the response with help from [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).
+These are both libraries.

 [More instructions on how this works here](https://devdactic.com/parse-json-with-swift/)

 ##Installing Cocoapods

-Before we continue let's install [cocoapods.] (https://cocoapods.org)
+Before we continue let's install [cocoapods.] (https://cocoapods.org) This will let us use libraries in our project!

 Open terminal and run: